filipmqv/bookmarks-saver/README.md

 ### Page downloader

 You can change number of pages that are downloaded concurrently - check `concurrency` option.
 For best performance set it to number of CPU cores.

-### Video downloader

-`config/downloaded-videos-archive.txt` is a an output file of `youtube-dl` script and contains list of successfully downloaded videos.
-Those will be ommited during next script execution.
-For more info check https://github.com/ytdl-org/youtube-dl -> `--download-archive FILE` param.

 ### Adblock